Aston Martin DB7 Vantage V12 For Sale

 for the front and rear suspension and drivetrain.
 It has a number

-of Ford and Jaguar components incorporated and is often looked down on
+of Ford and Jaguar components incorporated and is often cruelly described as

 a “Jag